cywf/sentinel-project/ai/tyche/README.md

 ## Getting Started

-To get started with the Bragi Sentry, please contact the Sentinel Project team at [FolkvarLabs]() to schedule a consultation and installation.
+To get started with the Tyche Sentry, please contact the Sentinel Project team at [FolkvarLabs]() to schedule a consultation and installation.
 Once installed, the Bragi Sentry will begin monitoring your financial infrastructure and provide real-time threat intelligence and incident response.

 ## Contributing

-If you're interested in contributing to the Bragi Sentry, please check out our [contribution guidelines]() and [code of conduct]() for more information.
+If you're interested in contributing to the Tyche Sentry, please check out our [contribution guidelines]() and [code of conduct]() for more information.

 ## License

-Bragi Sentry is licensed under the [MIT License]().
+Tyche Sentry is licensed under the [MIT License]().